OoStellarnightoO/OSCP_Notes/06-Windows Enumeration.md

 8) Check for Scheduled Tasks

-Not always effective because your current users may not have permissions to view higher access level scheduled tasks so this may not return anything useful.
+Not always effective because your current user may not have permissions to view higher access level scheduled tasks so this may not return anything useful.
 Still no harm taking a quick look at it

 ```cmd
 schtasks /query /fo LIST /v